kataw/kataw/test/__snapshot__/parser/expressions/async-generator/errors.md

-✖ The left-hand side must be a variable or a property access. - start: 2766, end: 2768 ✖ The left-hand side must be a variable or a property access. - start: 2814, end: 2816 ✖ The left-hand side must be a variable or a property access. - start: 2866, end: 2868 ✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 2921, end: 2923 ✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 2969, end: 2971 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 3017, end: 3019 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 3065, end: 3067 ✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 3113, end: 3115 ✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 3167, end: 3169 ✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 3221, end: 3223 ✖ Expected a ')' to match the '(' token here - start: 3224, end: 3227 ✖ Expected a `;` - start: 3227, end: 3229
+✖ The left-hand side must be a variable or a property access. - start: 2766, end: 2768 ✖ The left-hand side must be a variable or a property access. - start: 2814, end: 2816 ✖ The left-hand side must be a variable or a property access. - start: 2866, end: 2868 ✖ Cannot use the 'yield' keyword on the left-hand side of a 'for...in' statement in a generator context - start: 2914, end: 2918
+✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 2921, end: 2923 ✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 2969, end: 2971 ✖ Cannot use the 'yield' keyword on the left-hand side of a 'for...in' statement in a generator context - start: 3010, end: 3014
+✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 3017, end: 3019 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 3065, end: 3067 ✖ Cannot use the 'yield' keyword on the left-hand side of a 'for...in' statement in a generator context - start: 3106, end: 3110
+✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 3113, end: 3115 ✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 3167, end: 3169 ✖ Cannot use the 'yield' keyword on the left-hand side of a 'for...in' statement in a generator context - start: 3214, end: 3218
+✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 3221, end: 3223 ✖ Expected a ')' to match the '(' token here - start: 3224, end: 3227
+✖ Expected a `;` - start: 3227, end: 3229